a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Clear selection by closing all windows and clicking on the desktop.
 Press Apple+Down.
 Verify that nothing happens.

 * Launch DeskTop.
 Open a volume window.
 View > by Name.
 Open a separate volume window.
 Open a folder window.
 Open a sub-folder window.
 View > by Name.
 Close the window.
 Verify DeskTop doesn't crash.
+* Launch DeskTop.
+Open a volume window.
+Open a folder window.
+View > by Name.
+Verify that the selection is still in the volume window, and that there is no selection in the folder window.
+* Launch DeskTop.
+Open a volume window.
+Open a folder window.
+Select a file in the folder window.
+View > by Name.
+Verify that the selection is still in the folder window.

 * Repeat the following cases with these modifiers: Open-Apple, Solid-Apple:
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Tab repeatedly.
 Verify that windows are activated and cycle in forward order (A, B, C, A, B, C, ...).